How do I duplicate a MySQL database?

 - Click Go to import the database

-If you see a "No database selected" error when you import the database, it's probably because you forgot to click the database name in step 2 of the import.
+(If you see a "No database selected" error, it's probably because you forgot to click the database name in step 2 of the import.
+If you see an error mentioning “CREATE DATABASE IF NOT EXISTS”, it’s probably because you forgot to click it in step 2 of the original export.)

 Using the command line for larger databases

-If the database is more than a few MB in size, phpMyAdmin may have problems importing the file.
+If the database is more than a few tens of MB in size, phpMyAdmin might have problems importing the file, even though the export step works.
 In that case, advanced users can bypass phpMyAdmin completely using the command line shell, which is much more reliable.

 For example, if you have database called customers that you want to copy to new_customers, you would first create a "database dump" file using: